(last updated: 12 December 2018)

 3. Kevin James Free (1924-2013) enlisted in the Second AIF at Caulfield on 6 February 1942 and served as a private soldier in the 2/24 Infantry Battalion until he was discharged from the Army on 29 August 1946.
 He married Adelaide-born Norma Florence Mary Manuel (1922-2007) at Kerang in 1943.
 Norma's parents were Ernest Owen Manuel (1891-1954) and Mary Ann Quigley who were married in the Gilbert district of South Australia in 1913 and had five children in addition to Norma: Phyllis Marjorie, Dora Eileen, Owen Charles, Gordon Ernest and Melville Keith Manuel.
 Her grandfather, William Owen Manuel (1866-1916), was the eldest son of a Cornishman, William Manuel (1838-1907), and Adelaide-born Lavinia Freeman (1846-1901) who were married at Kapunda in South Australia in 1863 and had eleven children one of whom, Clarence Edwin Manuel, was the grandfather of Purvis Jean ('Mardi') Manuel who married Kevin's brother, Ernest Raymond ('Ray') Free.

 His military record in the Australian Archives shows that Norma's grandfather, William Owen Manuel, enlisted in the First AIF at Adelaide on 18 December 1915.
-He was then a 45 year-old labourer and gave as his NOK his wife, Elizabeth Florence Manuel, of Prospect in South Australia (he als said he had no children).
-He proceeded overseas in September 1917 as part of reinforcements for the 43rd Battalion in France.
-After a bout of sickness en route followed by a period of training at Etaples he joined the 10th battalion on 10 October 1916.
+He was then a 45 year-old labourer and gave as his NOK his wife, Elizabeth Florence Manuel, of Prospect in South Australia (he also stated he had no children).
+William proceeded overseas in September 1917 as part of the reinforcements for the 43rd Battalion in France.
+After a bout of sickness en route followed by a period of training at Etaples he eventually joined the 10th battalion on 10 October 1916.
 He again became sick and was sent back to England suffering from trench feet and then double pneumonia of which he died in the Sidney Hall Hospital at Weymouth on 24 December 1916.
-He is buried in the Melcombe Regis Cemetery at Weymouth.
+William is buried in the Melcombe Regis Cemetery at Weymouth.

 The Australian electoral rolls show that Kevin worked as a carpenter and auctioneer and he and Norma lived first at Quambatook and later in the Melbourne suburb of Glenroy.
 Norma died in 2007 and was cremated at the Carinya Cemetery in Mount Gambier.
 Kevin died in 2013.
 His tribute, published in the Melbourne Herald Sun on 8 October of that year, tells us he was the 'much loved father of Rhonda, Ros, Di, Geoff and Sandy.
 Respected father-in-law of Arch, Graham, Graeme and Jan.
 Pappy to Deneille, Rochelle, Paul, Linda, Carrie, Joel, Melissa and Lauren.
 Grand Pappy to Tahli (dec), Cody, Shaye, Keeley, Nate, Sienna, Surry, William, Mala, Dylan, Ben, Jamie, Tait and Blake'.